Sanofi to cut price of its most-prescribed insulin by 78% in US

-March 16 (Reuters) - Sanofi SA SASY.PA said on Thursday it would cut U.S. list prices by 78% for its most-prescribed insulin product starting next year, following rivals Novo Nordisk NOVOb.CO and Eli Lilly and Co LLY.N.
+March 16 (Reuters) - Sanofi SA SASY.PA said on Thursday it will cut U.S. list prices for its most-prescribed insulin product, Lantus, starting next year after a similar move by rivals Novo Nordisk NOVOb.CO and Eli Lilly and Co LLY.N.

+The French drugmaker will also set a $35 cap on out-of-pocket costs for Lantus for all patients with commercial insurance.

 The move comes as U.S. President Joe Biden has pushed to extend to most Americans the $35 cap on out-of-pocket insulin costs made available to Medicare recipients by the Inflation Reduction Act.